Krishna Water Disputes Tribunal: Scheme B

 The tribunal in its report, under Scheme B, has determined that the surplus water available in the river basin totalled 330 TMC.
 It was decided that this would be divided among the riparian states of Maharashtra, Karnataka and Andhra Pradesh in the ratio of 25%, 50% and 25% respectively.
 Scheme B also stipulates that the Krishna waters shall be shared in proportion to the Scheme A allotments when available water in the river is less than 2060 TMC in a water year.

-The tribunal also made it clear that in case any one of the states were not to co-operate in sharing surplus water in the above ratio, Parliament should take a decision to distribute the surplus water through en enactment (Page 163 KWDT report Vol.II).
+The tribunal also made it clear that in case any one of the states were not to co-operate in sharing surplus water in the above ratio, Parliament should take a decision to distribute the surplus water through an enactment (Page 163 KWDT report Vol.II).

 However, Scheme B involved the constitution of an authority (Krishna River Valley Authority) to ensure the implementation of the scheme.
 The constitution of such an authority, though, was outside the powers of the tribunal under the Inter State Water Disputes Act of 1956.
 As a result, Scheme B was left out of the Tribunal's final award and Scheme A alone was presented to the government for final notification in the Gazette.

 Therefore, for the time being, Andhra Pradesh has been given liberty [clause V(C) of KWDT −1] to make use of any surplus waters though it cannot claim any rights over the same.